Humanities and Cognitive Sciences High School Summer Institute

 Exterior view of Hayes Hall

-All prospective team leaders must be accepted or enrolled as OSU undergraduate or graduate students in Autumn 2023.
-However, Team Leaders cannot be enrolled in classes during the week of HumCog.
+All prospective team leaders must be accepted or enrolled as OSU undergraduate or graduate students.
+Team Leaders should not typically be enrolled in classes during the week of HumCog.

 Onboarding